-12.5.1.
-ORAL
+11.5.1.
+Oral

+- 11.5.1.1.
+During the oral round, oral communication is limited to the arbitral tribunal and the speaker presenting the arguments. - 11.5.1.2.
+During the oral round, only the two speakers for that round will be present at the counsel's table.
+Any other member of the team shall not be present at the counsel table and shall

+- not aid the speakers or communicate with them in any manner. - 11.5.1.3.
+Communication between the two speakers at the counsel's table, if required, shall be in writing, and teams shall avoid any inappropriate behavior which disturbs the presentation of oral arguments.

+11.5.2.
+Written

 - a.
-During the oral round, oral communication is Limited to the arbitral tribunal and the speaker presenting the arguments. - b.
-During the oral round, only the two speakers for that round will be present at the counsel s table.
-Any other member of the team shall not be present at the counsel table and shall not aid the speakers or communicate with them in any manner. - c.
-Communication between the two speakers at the counsels table, if required, shall be in writing, and teams shall avoid any inappropriate behavior which disturbs the presentation of oral arguments.

-12.5.2.
-WRITTEN

-a.
-A compendium containing a compiLation of cases and other relevant materials in support of the oral pleadings may be submitted to the arbitral tribunal.
-However, the final discretion to accept or reject any such compendium rests with the arbitral tribunal.
+A compendium containing a compilation of cases and other relevant materials in support of the oral pleadings may be submitted to the arbitral tribunal.
+However, the final discretion to accept or reject any such compendium rests with the arbitral tribunal. - b.
 Provided that, if the tribunal accepts the submission of the compendium, one copy of the compendium shall also be submitted to the opposing team in the oral round.
-A teams that fails to provide a copy of the compendium to the opposing team will not be allowed to reply on the compendium.
+A team that fails to provide a copy of the compendium to the opposing team will not be allowed to reply on the compendium. - c.

-b.
 Such compendium and the other research material must not contain any identifying mark/seal of the team, its members or of the institution being represented by the team.
 Any material with an identification mark shall not be allowed inside the venue of the oral rounds.